jimmiebtlr/blog/ckvl8z97s003euis1dtqme2c9.md

 ## The code

+Several key notes about implementation
+- Prune based on stddev of a connections final layer output (ignoring ops that aren't leafs)
+- Evolve by generating a random connection
+- Op is sum or multiply, though can certainly choose other ops.

 ### Op

 For our smallest unit, we have a specific op instance.
 This basically represents using an op like sum or multiply on 2 values.
 These 2 values may be a trainable parameter or an specific input column from the input matrix.
 It outputs a 1d array of size (batchSize) that's the output of the operation.